 At Wag The Dog, we are here to turn around your relationship with your dog.

 Wag The Dog was founded on the spirit of cooperation.
 Both Amelia and Carol felt that we were stronger together.
-We have been friends since we met in 2008, at Pacific Assistance Dogs Society where we worked together as Apprentice Instructors, training assistance dogs for people with disabilities.
+We have been friends since we met in 2008, at Pacific Assistance Dogs Society where we worked together as Apprentice Instructors.

-In 2011 we started Wag the Dog together.
+In 2011 we started Wag the Dog together, and we've been a team ever since.

 A dog raised in a human home can recognize human facial expressions and gestures at only 8 weeks of age.
 Human infants respond positively to the sight of dogs almost from birth.
 When we work together as a team, for example during an Agility competition, our hormone profiles mirror each other.
 Just owning a dog decreases our mortality rates by up to 30%.